nishitha-burman/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 ---
 # Navigating with web resource request and response events

-Use this technology to do X.
+Use this technology to do X. Test

 What UX feature does this provide for your app?